• Mental Health

 Treatment of Depression

 Professionals like psychotherapists know best how to treat depression.
-Some people will find success with therapy and medication management or lifestyle adjustments like changes in their exercise, diet, and sleep.
+Some people will find success with therapy and medication management or lifestyle adjustments like changes in their exercise, sleep, and eating a diet rich in foods that help with depression.
+Some people find symptom relief with alternative treatments like acupuncture for depression or working with a service dog for depression.
 Not every treatment option will be an appropriate match for every person with depression, so treatment must be tailored to each individual.

 Therapy